 If you have successfully completed deferred adjudication and the case has been dismissed, this does not mean that the arrest will automatically disappear.
 You must file a petition for non-disclosure for the case to be sealed.
 However, some cases, like assault family violence, will stay on your criminal history and cannot be removed with a non-disclosure.

 Also, some deferred adjudications may require a waiting period before you can file a petition for non-disclosure.
 This means that after a successful completion of the deferred adjudication, you will have to wait until the end of the waiting period to file a non-disclosure.

 Unlike deferred adjudication, regular community supervision cannot be sealed with a non-disclosure or expunged.

 Make sure you always consult with your attorney, and discuss all of your options before moving forward with either type of community supervision.
 The Board-Certified criminal defense attorneys at Nickols & White, PLLC, have over 35 years of combined experience with criminal charges.
-Call us at (682) 250-4242 for FREE consult today.
+Call us at (817) 617-7500 for a consult today.